Best smart doorbells that support Alexa 2023

 Reasons to avoid

 It may seem a cop-out to pick a Ring product as my top choice, but the fact is that since Amazon purchased the smart home products company, it has been churning out quality products that work well with Alexa.
-Once again, the company took what was popular and successful from the previous generation device (the Ring Video Doorbell 2) and made some tweaks to make it even better.
+Once again, the company took what was popular and successful from the previous generation models and made some tweaks to make it even better.

-The Ring Video Doorbell 3 brings 5.0 GHz Wi-Fi support, advanced motion detection, and custom motion and audio privacy zones.
-It comes in two colors, but you can also purchase many first and third-party faceplates to change up your doorbell look.
+The Ring Battery Doorbell Plus brings advanced motion detection, a new 1:1 aspect ratio for head-to-toe visitor viewing, and custom motion and audio privacy zones.
+It comes in a single color, but it is compatible with many first and third-party faceplates to change up the look of your doorbell.
+Installation is a snap with the option to go wireless due to the included battery.

-This device was introduced alongside the Ring Video Doorbell 3 Plus, and for the most part, shares all of the same features as its more expensive sibling, except pre-roll video.
+This device arrived in 2023 and mostly shares many of the same features as its more expensive siblings, except pre-roll video.
 Pre-roll video is footage that is shot a few seconds before the button on the doorbell is pressed and can give you a bit of context about your visitor(s).
-If that's something you're interested in, you'll need to fork over extra cash just to get it.
-If it doesn't matter that much to you, save your money for the Ring Protect subscription!
+If that interests you, you'll need to fork over extra cash just to get it.
+If it doesn't matter much to you, save money for the Ring Protect subscription!

 Reasons to buy